joelgibson/IHecke/README.md

 `IHecke` comes bundled with some pre-calculated p-canonical bases.
 The algorithm which actually computes these basis elements is quite complicated and is not a part of `IHecke`, so there is no general method of constructing a p-canonical basis element: if it's not pre-calculated you're out of luck.
-Running `IHeckeAlgebraPCan` with a Cartan type and a prime will do one of three things:
+Running `PCanonicalBasis` with a Cartan type and a prime will do one of three things:

 1. Print `p-canonical basis ... was loaded from the database`, and return a p-canonical basis object, loaded from one of the pre-calculated datasets.